sfeakes/AqualinkD/README.md

 * http://aqualink.ip/simple.html   <- (Anothr opion if you don't like the above)
 * http://aqualink.ip/simulator.html  <- (RS8 All Button Control Panel simulator)
 #<a name="release"></a>
+## Update in Release 1.2.6
+* fix for PDA with SPA messages.
+(Thanks to ballle98)
+* Added report 0 for pool temp when not available.
+(Thanks to tcm0116)
 ## Update in Release 1.2.5a
 * fix bug for MQTT freeze protect.
 ## Update in Release 1.2.4